 I’m going to share something about 2020 that deserves a second glance.
 If you don’t like Trump, forgive me, I’m going to quote him…it’s for a good cause.
 Remember, this isn’t about Trump.
 It’s about my friend, science, who was killed by coronavirus last year.

-Say there are 100 people in a room, and 10 of them have COVID:
+Suppose there are 100 people in a room, and 10 of them have COVID:

-First, let’s watch what happens when we measure COVID cases using various sample sizes: 20-, 40-, then 80-person subsets.
+Let’s watch what happens when we measure COVID cases using various sample sizes: 20-, 40-, then 80-person subsets.